TechnicalPursuit/TIBET-Examples/pizza/README.md

 The application instance is created automatically by TIBET during application startup using a pre-built subtype of `TP.core.Application`.
-This application subtype is generated during project creation via the `tibet clone` command and placed in `public/src`.
+This application subtype is generated during project creation via the `tibet clone` CLI command and placed in `public/src`.

 In the pizza app that Type is `APP.pizza.Application`.